nrfconnect/sdk-nrf/samples/bluetooth/mesh/ble_peripheral_lbs_coex/README.rst

    :local:
    :depth: 2

-This sample demonstrates how to combine Bluetooth® mesh and another Bluetooth Low Energy (LE) service in a single application.
+This sample demonstrates how to combine Bluetooth® Mesh and another Bluetooth Low Energy (LE) service in a single application.

 Requirements
 ************